sebnemgormus/FlixMyWay/README.md

-# flixmyway
+# flixmyway | A Personalized Reimagination of Netflix

-flixmyway is a modern, responsive web app that reimagines core Netflix features.
-Built with React.js and Firebase, it offers a smooth and dynamic user experience.
+A modern, responsive web app that reimagines core Netflix features for educational purposes.
+Built with React.js and Firebase, it delivers a smooth and dynamic user experience.

 ## 🔑 Key Features